dhr039/dhr039/README.md

 -  My name is Dumitru and I work with Android and React.
 -  Always open to try new tech stacks.
--  Kept all of the sources on bitbucket but now gradually starting to move them here.
+-  Kept all of the sources on bitbucket, now starting to move them here.
 - ☀️ In my free time I love reading, running, seaside beaches, and watching the Doctor Who series.